-One might expect that this saga would continue into chapter 38 but it doesn't.
-Instead, the story is paused for an entire chapter that is devoted to a partial history of Judah.
-Then, in chapter 39 the story of Joseph picks up where it left off as if it didn't even notice the intrusion and continues for another eight more chapters.
+One might expect that this saga would continue into chapter 38, but it doesn't.
+Instead, the story pauses for an entire chapter that is devoted to a partial history of Judah.
+Then, in chapter 39, the story of Joseph picks up where it left off as if it didn't even notice the intrusion and continues for another eight more chapters.

 Judah is Going Down

 This backdrop of Judah selling Joseph helps us understand what Judah did next in Genesis chapter 38.